Last updated: ET

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

-Canadians must present a passport to visit the Maldives, which must be valid for the duration of their stay.
+Canadians must present a passport to visit the Maldives, which must be valid for at least six months beyond the date of expected departure from that country.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.